A. FILING OF EUROPEAN PATENT APPLICATIONS AND OTHER DOCUMENTS

-No paper documents need be filed to confirm documents filed electronically using the CMS.
+No paper documents need be filed to confirm documents filed electronically in accordance with this decision.

 Previous decisions superseded

-When this decision enters into force, the decision of the President of the European Patent Office dated 10 September 2014 concerning the filing of documents using the EPO case management system (OJ EPO 2014, A97) will cease to have effect.
+When this decision enters into force, the decision dated 26 February 2009 on the electronic filing of documents (OJ EPO 2009, 182) will cease to have effect.

 Entry into force

-This decision will enter into force on 1 April 2015.
+This decision enters into force on 16 November 2015.